Labour frontbencher apologises for calling SNP MP 'ridiculous and pointless'

 Labour’s shadow secretary of state for Scotland Ian Murray said that would deny Scotland EU membership and mean an “independent Scotland would have a separate currency from both the EU and its bigger trading partner, the rest of the UK.”

-The Tory Scotland Secretary Alister Jack said the SNP were not respecting the result of the 2014 independence referendum: "I believe this House should be discussing ways to improve Scotland’s economic growth, because our economic growth has lagged behind that of the United Kingdom during the time the SNP has been in power at Holyrood."
+The Tory Secretary of State for Scotland, Alister Jack said the SNP were not respecting the result of the 2014 independence referendum: "I believe this House should be discussing ways to improve Scotland’s economic growth, because our economic growth has lagged behind that of the United Kingdom during the time the SNP has been in power at Holyrood."

 “I’d welcome a proper debate about the Scottish economy any day and this is not a serious debate.
 It is, I’m afraid, just another opportunity to dust off some of their old tired grievances,” he added.